Morgan Miles, Executive Director and Prenatal Coordinator

 Dara is a Certified Nurse Midwife and owner of Midwifery of Austin.
 Dara trained at Columbia University in New York City.
-She has been a long time supporter of GALS during her time as an L&D Nurse at Brackenridge Hospital.
+She has been a long time supporter of GALS during her time as a Nurse Midwife at Brackenridge Hospital.

 Karli grew up in East Texas and graduated from The University of Texas at Tyler in 2008 with a degree in Journalism and Spanish.
 She and her husband moved to Austin in 2010 for his music and a change of scenery.
 She took a doula training workshop in 2011 and was soon connected to GALS where she attended many births at Brackenridge L&D in support .
 She served as Program Director from 2012-2014, Dispatch Coordinator from 2014-2015 and took some time away after the birth of her son in 2015.
 She served this organization as Board President, and is continuing as a board member until January 2018.
 She brings history and passion for our mission and the community GALS serves.
 Karli is a Certified Doula (TLCD) and practices with ATX Doulas.

 Yazmin is a birth doula, postpartum and Newborn Specialist, Educator, and Yoga Instructor.
 She volunteered for GALS as a doula and a translator.
 We welcome Yazmin to the Board of Directors as Vice President in January 2018!